coderanger/coderanger.net/content/posts/chef-secrets.md

 # Citadel

 The [Citadel cookbook](https://github.com/poise/citadel) uses a different approach.
-Rather than control access using encryption, it uses a **Trusted Third Party** to mediate access, specifically AWS IAM.
+Rather than control access via encryption, it uses a **Trusted Third Party** to mediate access, specifically AWS IAM.
 It makes use of the IAM Role feature of EC2 to provide AWS API credentials to the server.
 Combined with a private S3 bucket and IAM access policies bound to a role and you can very